 Bringing reliable public transportation to more areas of Riverside County is a priority of the Traffic Relief Plan.
-Increased investment in bus, rail, and new modes of public transportation will offer Riverside County residents choices for how they travel, and ensure public transportation is available for those who need it most.
+Increased investment and greater access to bus, rail, and new modes of public transportation will offer Riverside County residents choices for how they travel and ensure public transportation is available for those who need it most.